 Ignoring the special part of the SEZ what makes Rason so special and the “other” North Korea?
 In short, Rason exists in a kind of similar way to Hong Kong and China (similar not the same).
 Rason is technically visa free (although you still need a travel permit) and regular North Koreans cannot travel freely between the North Korean “mainland” and Rason.

-It is also possible to travel in here with your own vehicle (which YPT did in 2016) as welll as simply rock up at hotels and restaurants and simply pay cash for your stay (subject to the visa that you are on).
-In many ways, there are also many more freedoms here that you simply do not get in Pyongyang, such as freely being able to change and spend Korean Won as well as visit the private markets (which we shall cover in more depth later).
+It is also possible to travel in here with your own vehicle (which YPT did in 2016) as well as simply rock up at hotels and restaurants and simply pay cash for your stay (subject to the visa that you are on).
+In many ways, there are also many more freedoms here that you simply do not get in Pyongyang, such as freely being able to change and spend Korean Won as well as visit the private markets.

-One of our favorite parts of traveling to Rason though is simply how to of the way it is.
+One of our favourite parts of traveling to Rason though is simply how to of the way it is.
 North Korea is already one of the least visited countries (by westerners) with around 5000 per year.
-Rason gets 100 on a good year and the only foreigners you will bump into are Russian, Ukrainian, American and of course Chinese “expats”.
+Rason receives a 100 tourists on a good year and the only foreigners you will bump into are Russian, Ukrainian and of course Chinese “expats”.

 What is there to see in Rason?